 Randolph J. Seiler

-Mr. Seiler also served as counsel to the Director in the Executive Office for U.S. Attorneys at the Department of Justice in Washington, D.C., in 2008.
+Mr. Seiler has had a distinguished career as an Assistant U.S. Attorney.
+He spent 14 years prosecuting violent crime offenses.
+In 2001, he received the Department of Justice Attorney General’s Award for Fraud Prevention.
+In 2009, he became the first recipient of the U.S. Attorney Director’s Award for Superior Performance in Indian Country.
+Mr. Seiler also served as counsel to the Director in the Executive Office for U.S. Attorneys at the Department of Justice in Washington, D.C., in 2000.
 He has been an instructor at the National Advocacy Center in Columbia, SC, as well as a presenter at numerous conferences and trainings on various topics including violent crime, sexual assault, domestic violence, and legal issues in the prosecution of violent crime in Indian country.

-Mr. Seiler grew up in Herreid, South Dakota, served his country in the U.S. Air Force, which included a year-long tour in Vietnam, and graduated from the University of South Dakota School of Law.
-He and his wife, Wanda, live in Fort Pierre, and have four grown children and twograndchildren.
-Additionally, Mr. Seiler currently serves his community as a member of the Fort Pierre City Council.
+Mr. Seiler grew up in Herreid, South Dakota, served his country in the U.S. Air Force, which included a year-long tour in Vietnam, and graduated with honors from the University of South Dakota School of Law.
+He and his wife, Wanda, live in Fort Pierre, and have four grown children and two grandchildren.